 Gean also made a foundational change.
 He changed the shelter’s paradigm of emergency outreach to one of fostering healing and helping people to become more self-reliant.
 The agency began to offer mental health and addiction treatment and support services.
 Job training started, in the bakery.

 Alfred Shelter First To Receive Federal Funding

 In 1987, the Alfred shelter was the first in the nation to received federal funding under the newly enacted Stewart B. McKinney Homeless Assistance Act.
 The $96,000 grant was used to create 10 living spaces for residents in the basement of a former gymnasium on Shaker Hill, also owned by the Brothers.
 Over the next seven years, the entire gym was renovated into living spaces, and by 1994 the old jail was no longer used for housing.

 In March 1991, the agency’s name was changed to “York County Shelters, Inc.” The name was changed again in August, 1993, to “York County Shelter Programs, Inc.,” further reflecting the comprehensive mission of the organization.

 In 2006, using grant money, the agency purchased a farm in West Newfield that provided housing for four elderly residents, as well as eight beds for men coming out of the shelter who needed long-term substance abuse rehabilitation.
 The Ray Angers Farm – named for one of the shelter’s first residents – was a working farm, with a vegetable garden and farm animals.
 Residents worked on the farm; food and produce helped supply their kitchen and the Alfred shelter.
 Just recently, the farm has transitioned back to being a permanent housing property for eight residents.

-In 2012, YCSP opened a second residential treatment when it merged with Serenity House in Portland.
+In 2012, YCSP opened a second residential treatment center when it merged with Serenity House in Portland.
 The property was recently sold.